pixlmaster/PersonaNewsLetter/README.md

 5. **Get All Topics:**
     - Send a GET request to the `/get-all-topics/` endpoint to retrieve a list of all available topics.

+## ToDos/Improvements

+### Authentication and Authorization for Producers
+- Implement authentication and authorization mechanisms for producers.
+- Separate account entities for producers and administrators.

+### Rate Limiting
+- Limit the number of newsletters that a producer can send to prevent abuse.

+### Content Entity
+- Create a “Content” entity where producers create a content entity with an ID to solve repetition.

+### Input Validation
+- Ensure producers cannot enter a date that’s already passed (≥ now).
+- Validate email addresses to ensure they are in the correct format.
+- Ensure `send_time` is a valid date.

+### Security
+- Move hard-coded passkeys and emails into Heroku environment variables for better security.

+### Database
+- Migrate from the built-in SQLite3 to a separate database instance.
+The file system-based DB behaves strangely under concurrent writes.

+### Logging
+- Improve logging to capture more detailed information and errors.

+### Documentation
+- Integrate Swagger for better API documentation.
+- Add detailed function documentation.

+### Email Retry Logic
+- Implement a retry logic (2-3 attempts) for email send failures to ensure reliability.

+### Scoped Out Items
+- Allow consumers to unsubscribe from all topics at once.
+- Enable sending content to multiple topics at once.
+- Allow subscription to multiple topics at once.

 ## API Endpoints